 Should you be driving your personal truck or van for a business purpose and get into an accident for which you are liable, an injured person could sue you personally.
 Will your personal auto policy have enough coverage to pay all the damages?
 If not, a lawsuit may be filed against your business.
 If you use personal vehicles for business, you want to be sure you have high enough limits to protect your business.
 You should discuss this with your insurance agent.

-Let Oregon Insurance Center help you choose a policy that will fit your individual needs.
+Let Northwest Insurance Center help you choose a policy that will fit your individual needs.
 Protecting your assets, whether personal, business, or both, is our goal.
 A well-chosen policy can lessen the impact of some of life’s most common, yet unforeseen perils.
 When you are considering manufacturers coverage in OR, WA, ID. please call, or send us an online quote request!